Project Calao

 Afforestation & Reforestation

 The Calao project is a comprehensive landscape restoration initiative combining ecological restoration with sustainable economic development.
 Spanning 35,000 hectares across the N'zi Voluntary Nature Reserve and the Mafa massif (regrouping the 4 classified forests of Mafa, Besse-Boca, Laka and Fetekro), the project addresses severe land degradation through a multi-faceted approach that integrates native forest restoration, sustainable timber production, and agroforestry systems.
-The project plans on restoring more than 10,000 hectares of degraded savannah, 8,000 hectares of teak and gmelina plantation in heavily degraded areas, and 500 hectares of shea trees to support community shea butter processing.
+The project plans on restoring more than 10,000 hectares of degraded savannah with a gradient of planting densities, 8,000 hectares of teak and gmelina plantation in heavily degraded areas, and 500 hectares of shea trees to support community shea butter processing.
 Working in partnership with the N'zi Wildlife Conservation Foundation and SODEFOR, the project provides employment and economic activity in the region while protecting and enhancing habitat within private forest reserves and classified forests.

 Activities

-• Native forest restoration: Over 10,000 hectares of degraded savannah restored
+• Over 10,000 hectares of degraded savannah restored using a gradient of planting densities adapted to local conditions and biodiversity objectives

-• Sustainable timber plantations: 8,000 hectares of teak and gmelina planted in heavily degraded areas, providing renewable timber resources while restoring forest cover (initiated in 2023)
+• 8,000 hectares of teak and gmelina planted in heavily degraded areas, providing renewable timber resources while restoring forest cover (initiated in 2023)

-• Shea agroforestry: 500 hectares of shea trees planted to support community-led shea butter processing and enhance local livelihoods
+• 500 hectares of shea trees planted to support community-led shea butter processing and enhance local livelihoods

-• Community partnership: Collaborative implementation with local communities ensuring benefit-sharing and active participation in restoration activities
+• Collaborative implementation with local communities ensuring benefit-sharing and active participation in restoration activities

 • Impact & evolution